 3) Imperial Rome and the Golden Age up to 234 AD

 4) The “Military Crisis”of the 3rd century AD, when the Roman Empire split into 3 Separate Empires

 5) The Recovery Re-Unification and the Rise of Christianity (Age of Constantine)

 2) The Early Republics of Latin America and Brazil.
 There is some overlap in time periods.
-For example while Latin American countries began their revolutions for independence in 1810, Brazil did not until 1889.
-Nonetheless most of the coins discussed here are of the period from 1810 until about 1900, including Brazil.
+For example while Latin American countries began their revolutions for independence in 1810, Brazil did not become a Republic until 1889.

 Colonial coins are really not a part of this collection and were not avoided by intention but I’ve not had much luck in obtaining many specimens: except for Brazil.
 There are a few Spanish (and Portuguese) Colonial coins as pieces such as Pillar Dollars and Bust 8 Reales which are of such historical background they beg to be included.
 I’d like to get an exemplary “cob” 8 reales (also known as a macuquina), however, have had not had luck in this endeavor.

 These include France, 6 coins of Poland, 4 coins of the USA, and 2 coins of the English Civil War Era.